Financial Support for Residents and Businesses

 We will continue to update our Derby City Council business pages with further details as we receive them.

 As with the list of measures for residents we are aiming to implement these measures as soon as possible but we need to ask for your patience as these are major changes to our systems and payment processes.
-It will help us to help you if you could contact us by using email@example.com as set out on the business rates enquiry page .
+It will help us to help you if you could contact us by using firstname.lastname@example.org as set out on the business rates enquiry page.
 If you are unable to email us please call on 01332 642428.

-Councilor Nicola Roulstone, Cabinet member for Finance said:
+Councillor Nicola Roulstone, Cabinet member for Finance said:

 We appreciate that thus is a really difficult time for everyone but especially the most vulnerable members of our society and those who are struggling financially.
 That is why we are committed to providing additional support where possible.
 We are suspending recovery action for Council Tax and Business Rates and providing initial flexibility in making payments from April.
 We’d like to thank residents and businesses who are able to continue to pay Council Tax and Business Rates despite the difficult times that we find ourselves in – their contribution is helping us maintain essential services.
 Thank you.